GabrielNathanael/Task-Manager-Fullstack-App/README.md

 ## 🚧 Development Status

 This project is currently under active development.
-Some features are already functional, but additional features are planned and will continue to be developed.
+The core features are already working well, and additional features are planned for future updates.
 Feel free to give suggestions or contribute if you're interested!

 # Task Manager Fullstack App